Sunday, May 19, 2024

 Japanese for a reign of rust—

-seems a roomy word.
+could be a roomy word.

 When you first heard

-begin to flower,
+of a bruise begin to flower,

 did you overhear

-any faith
+any trace of faith

-in imagination?
+in your imagination?

-Did this sprouting
+Could this sprouting

 a diction